clavisound/SlimLoRa/README.md

 # Tips for your project

-If you need to handle array data with EEPROM some helper function `getArrayEEPROM`, `setArrayEEPROM` and `printHex` are public to use them in your program.
+If you need to handle array data with EEPROM some helper functions `getArrayEEPROM`, `setArrayEEPROM` and `printHex` are public to use them in your program.

 # Customization

 `#define MAC_REQUESTS` enables MAC requests for `DeviceTime` and `LinkCheck`.
 Comment to gain 397 program Flash and 9 bytes of RAM.
-`#define SLIM_DEBUG_VARS` enables a `lora.LoRaWANreceived` variable to check if you received a MAC command, a downlink, in Join 1st or 2nd windows, or downlink or 1st or 2nd window.
+`#define SLIM_DEBUG_VARS` enables a `lora.LoRaWANreceived` variable to check if you received a MAC command, a downlink, a Join Accept message in 1st or 2nd window, or downlink in 1st or 2nd window.

 ---